chiamin/chiamin.github.io/_pages/about.md

 selected_papers: false # includes a list of papers marked as "selected={true}"
 social: false  # includes social icons at the bottom of the page
 ---

+Research interested: Using numerical techniques to simualte quantum many-body systems in condensed matter physics.
+At low temperature, interesting collective phenomena can arise due to the strong correlations between the electrons.
+To understand these phenomena, numerical

 Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.